captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 Playing with the web isn't just fun, it's essential for the platform's survival.

-So, go play with CSS grid-lanes, and tell us what you think.
+So, go play with CSS grid-lanes, and tell me what you think.